middyjs/middy/website/docs/middlewares/http-json-body-parser.md

 ---

 This middleware automatically parses HTTP requests with a JSON body and converts the body into an object.
-Also handles gracefully broken JSON as _UnprocessableEntity_ (415 errors) if used in combination with `httpErrorHandler`.
+Also handles gracefully broken JSON as _Unsupported Media Type_ (415 errors) if used in combination with `httpErrorHandler`.

 It can also be used in combination with validator as a prior step to normalize the